-The SAFETEA-LU legislation provided funds to be utilized in Clean Air Act non-attainment and maintenance areas for transportation programs and projects that contribute to attainment of National Ambient Air Quality Standards.
+Federal legislation provides funds to be utilized in Clean Air Act for non-attainment and maintenance areas for transportation programs and projects that contribute to attainment of National Ambient Air Quality Standards.
 Since the Lincoln Metropolitan Planning Area is compliance with the latest air quality standards, the MPO does not specifically program for CMAQ funding.